 According to the National Center for Veterans Analysis and Statistics, the projected U.S. veteran population is nearly 24 million people.
 With the continuing conflicts in Iraq and Afghanistan, the number of veterans filing disability claims is projected to continue to grow.

-As a clinic program consisting of law students supervised by experienced former military attorneys, the Veterans Benefits Clinic is in a unique position to provide veterans with disability claims services while simultaneously providing the next generation of American attorneys with hands-on experience working with real clients.
+As a clinic program consisting of law students supervised by experienced veterans' law attorneys, the Veterans Benefits Clinic is in a unique position to provide veterans with disability claims services while simultaneously providing the next generation of American attorneys with hands-on experience working with real clients.

 Veterans with legal concerns about their health often have a number of other concerns as well.
-These concerns can range from mental health/substance abuse problems, housing or employment problems, to family law issues and other legal conflicts.
+These concerns can range from mental health/substance abuse problems and housing or employment problems to family law issues and other legal conflicts.
 The goal of the Veterans Benefits Clinic is to help our veteran clients find the help or advice that they need for all of their concerns.